Liebig's Extract of Meat Company: Trading card sets

-Colorful calendars and trading cards were also marketed to popularize the product.
+Colourful calendars and trading cards were also marketed to popularize the product.
 Liebig produced many illustrated advertising products: table cards, menu cards, children's games, free trading card sets, calendars, posters, poster stamps, paper and other toys.
 In 1872, they began to include sets of trading cards featuring stories, historical tidbits, geographic tidbits, and so on.
 Many famous artists were contacted to design those series of cards, which were first produced using true lithography, then litho chromo, chromolithography, and finally offset printing.
 The cards remain popular with collectors and are often collected in albums.

 Chimistes Celebres trading card set

 A set usually consisted of six cards, grouped around a particular theme.
 This example set includes chemists both ancient and modern.
 One card features Liebig and his laboratory of students.